NuGet/Home/accepted/2024/[TS]PMUI-Readme-rendering.md

 Create a new implementation of the `INuGetResource` interface, `ReadMeDownloadResource`.
 This will only be available for sources which have implemented the new `PackageBaseAddress` resource type.

-Update `IPackageSearchMetadata` to include the `RawReadmeUrl` field.
+Update `IPackageSearchMetadata` to include the `ReadmeFileUrl` field.
 `LocalPackageSearchMetadata` will put the location of the readme on the disk in this field.
 When the field is deserialized the field will contain the value returned from the server if `RegistrationsBaseUrl/6.12.0` is implemented.
 If only `PackageBaseAddress/6.12.0` is implemented then NuGet.Protocol will populate it with the URL.